awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-notification.md

 # Amazon SNS notifications for AMI products<a name="ami-notification"></a>

 To receive notifications, you subscribe to the AWS Marketplace Amazon Simple Notification Service \(Amazon SNS\) topics provided to you during product creation\.
+The arn for the SNS Topic for your product can be derived using the format arn:aws:sns:us-east-1:287250355862:aws-mp-subscription-notification-[PRODUCT_CODE]\.
 The topics provide notifications about changes to customers’ subscriptions for your products\.
 For example, you can know when customers accept a private oﬀer\.

 The following Amazon SNS topic is available for AMI products:
 + [Amazon SNS topic: `aws-mp-subscription-notification`](#ami-sns-subscription-message-body) – This topic notifies you when a buyer subscribes or unsubscribes to a product\.
 This notification is available for hourly pricing models, including hourly and hourly with annual\.